 New York State education law requires parents to submit requests for the loan of textbooks, instructional materials and equipment to the public school district in which the pupil resides or the non-public school is located.
 The DOE is entrusting non-public school administrators with the responsibility of collecting these requests from parents and maintaining them on file at the school.
 These records are subject to periodic review by state and local agencies.

-NYSTL: Allocation level is based upon the total number of eligible students (K-12) who legally reside within New York City prior to November 1, 2014.
+NYSTL: Allocation level is based upon the total number of eligible students (K-12) who legally reside within New York City prior to November 1, of the current school year.

-NYSSL, NYSLIB and NYSCH: Allocation levels are based upon the number of eligible students (K-12) who were attending your NYC school last year, prior to November 1, 2013.
-Your school provided this information in the 2013-2014 LREC and BEDS data forms.
+NYSSL, NYSLIB and NYSCH: Allocation levels are based upon the number of eligible students (K-12) who were attending your school in NYC as of the Basic Educational Data System reporting date of the base year; that is, the school year preceding the current school year.
+Your school provided this information in last school year’s LREC and BEDS data forms.

 Change in School Name or Address